-Leann worked as an Executive Assistant, Community & Economic Development to the Mayor of Calgary for over 10 years.
-Since 2009, Leann has served as the Chief Executive Officer for Economic Developers Alberta (EDA) which is Alberta's economic development network.
-It has over 300 members, who are involved in economic development activities including business retention & expansion, business and investment attraction, opportunity identification, tourism, workforce development, business and economic recovery, and industry sector development.
+Leann worked as an Executive Assistant for Community & Economic Development to the Mayor of Calgary for over ten years.
+Since 2009, Leann has served as the Chief Executive Officer for Economic Developers Alberta (EDA), which is Alberta's economic development network.
+It has over 300 members involved in economic development activities, including business retention and expansion, business and investment attraction, opportunity identification, tourism, workforce development, business and economic recovery, and industry sector development.

-Throughout her career, her leadership, entrepreneurial drive and broad network of contacts have enabled her to establish partnerships across various sectors, industries and borders; anticipate emerging and ongoing business needs; design new ways of providing goods and/or services; as well as conceptualize, plan and implement innovative initiatives.
+Throughout her career, her leadership, entrepreneurial drive, and broad network of contacts have enabled her to establish partnerships across various sectors, industries, and borders.
+She is an expert at anticipating emerging and ongoing business needs, designing new ways of providing goods and/or services, and conceptualizing, planning, and implementing innovative initiatives.
 Her desire to make a positive impact, whether small or large, is evident in her personal and professional life.

 Leann has significant business and economic disaster recovery experience.
-At the end of 2014, she completed an Economic Disaster Recovery Project with 10 Southern Alberta flood impacted communities and Treaty 7 Community Futures (Siksika/Stoney).
-As part of this, she organized 11 technical assistance teams and completed individual business and economic recovery reports.
-Organizational and funding partners included: IEDC, BCEDA, The Government of Alberta (Innovation & Advanced Education), Shell, RBC Foundation, the Canadian Red Cross and the US Consulate in Calgary.
+At the end of 2014, she completed an Economic Disaster Recovery Project with ten Southern Alberta flood-impacted communities and Treaty 7 Community Futures (Siksika/Stoney).
+As a part of this, she organized eleven technical assistance teams and completed individual business and economic recovery reports.
+Some of the organizational and funding partners include: IEDC, BCEDA, the Government of Alberta (Innovation & Advanced Education), Shell, RBC Foundation, the Canadian Red Cross, and the U.S. Consulate in Calgary.
 At the time, it was the largest economic recovery project of its kind in Canadian history.

-From May 2016-June 2017 Leann worked with the Regional Municipality of Wood Buffalo on their business and economic recovery efforts, post wildfire, which included drafting the municipal business and economic recovery plan, setting up and running the Wood Buffalo Business Recovery Hotline and validating businesses for Red Cross emergency relief.
-Over 4100 businesses were registered for Phase 1, and almost $3.3 million in $1000 grants were provided to small businesses in Fort McMurray.
-She also lead a 10-member economic development team to complete an economic recovery assessment.
-The final report was released in June 2017 with over 50 recommendations specific to business and economic recovery.
+From May 2016 to June 2017, Leann worked with the Regional Municipality of Wood Buffalo on their business and economic recovery efforts post-wildfire, which included drafting the municipal business and economic recovery plan, setting up and running the Wood Buffalo Business Recovery Hotline, and validating businesses for Red Cross emergency relief.
+Over 4,100 businesses were registered for Phase 1, and almost $3.3 million in $1000 grants were provided to small businesses in Fort McMurray.
+She also led a ten-member economic development team to complete an economic recovery assessment.
+The final report was released in June 2017 with over fifty recommendations specific to business and economic recovery.

 Leann does regular presentations at conferences and workshops on business and economic recovery.
-Her most recent recognition for her work includes: CIBC Trailblazers & Trendsetters Award Recipient, WXN’s Top 100 Canada’s Most Powerful Women (2018), Emergency Management Exemplary Service Award - Resilient Communities, Public Safety Canada (2018) and Public-Private Partnership Award (Wood Buffalo Business Recovery Hotline), International Economic Development Council (2017).
+Her most recent recognitions for her work include: International Economic Development Council (2017), CIBC Trailblazers & Trendsetters Award Recipient, WXN’s Top 100 Canada’s Most Powerful Women (2018), Emergency Management Exemplary Service Award - Resilient Communities, Public Safety Canada (2018), Public-Private Partnership Award (Wood Buffalo Business Recovery Hotline).